 The headquarters for the U.S. Courts in the District of Idaho is located in scenic Boise, Idaho.
-The City of Boise is part of a thriving metropolitan area of 650,000 people.
+The City of Boise is part of a thriving metropolitan area of approximately 800,000 people.
 Nestled in the Treasure Valley against majestic foothills, Boise is the largest metropolitan area in Idaho.
 Boise is a great place to live and raise a family.
 Whether it’s the vibrant cultural and recreational opportunities, the friendly people or mild climate, Boise and the surrounding communities offer a quality of life second to none.
-Affordable housing, a safe, clean and vibrant downtown, and nearby recreational areas that offer opportunities for boating, camping, hiking and skiing, make Boise an ideal place to live.* For more information on Boise, please visit the www.visitidaho.org website.*
+Boise is safe, clean, and growing, with a vibrant downtown, and nearby recreational areas that offer opportunities for boating, camping, hiking and skiing, make Boise an ideal place to live.* For more information on Boise, please visit the www.visitidaho.org website.*

 * Boise Metro Chamber of Commerce www.boisechamber.org